iremalaiye/gtfs-merger/README.md

 -  If you use the shaded JAR, no Maven or additional dependencies are required — OpenCSV and all other dependencies are already included.

-## Installation
+## Usage of Gtfs Merger
  Using Shaded JAR (No Maven Needed)
-1. Download the Shaded JAR file from releases
+ 1. Download the Shaded JAR file from releases.
-`gtfs-1.0-shaded.jar`
+ `releases/gtfs-1.0-shaded.jar`

 2. Add it to another Java project: